-As part of the final project of the undergraduate degree in mechanical engineering at the University of Sherbrooke, 12 students have given themselves the objective of :
+As part of a final project of their Master degree in mechanical engineering at the University of Sherbrooke, 12 students gave themselves the goal of :

-Design and manufacture a prototype that collects the small plastic particles accumulated on Kamilo Beach in Hawaii.
+Designing and manufacturing a prototype able to collect microplastic particles accumulated on Kamilo Beach in Hawaii.

-The project took part in collaboration with the Hawaii Wildlife fund (HWF) since they have been doing cleanups on Kamilo beach for more than 20 years.
+The project took place in collaboration with the Hawaii Wildlife Fund.
+HWF has been doing cleanups on Kamilo beach for more than 20 years.

-Prototype tested in Quebec and ready to be shipped to his final destination : Kamilo Beach Hawaii
+Prototype tested in Quebec and ready to be shipped to its final destination : Kamilo Beach in Hawaii.

-At the end of their undergraduate studies, three members of the initial team decided to pursue the school project in a business venture, thereby creating Hoola One Technologies Inc. Their goal:
+At the end of their undergraduate program, three members of the initial team decided to pursue the school project and make it a business venture.
+Together they created Hoola One Technologies Inc. Their goal:

-To develop tools to restore the ecosystem affected by plastic pollution and enable ecosystem restoration.
+To develop new ways to restore ecosystems affected by plastic pollution.

-The prototype arrives at its final destination.
-The team travels to Hawaii to test the prototype in a real environment and to do the commissionning.
-The prototype is donated to HWF so they can clean up Kamilo Beach.
+The prototype arrived at its final destination.
+The team traveled to Hawaii to demonstrate the prototype in a real environment and to do the commissionning.
+The prototype was then donated to HWF and they are still using it to this day.

 Visit of shorelines affected by plastic pollution (Hawaii, American and Canadian Westcoast)

-It is known as one of the worst spot in the entire world for marine debris accumulation.
+It is known as one of the worst spots in the world for marine debris accumulation.